-Ready to add infographics to your content marketing mix in 2013?
+Ready to add infographics to your content marketing mix?

 Here’s the beginner’s guide that will walk you step-by-step from the why to the how of this red-hot new marketing trend — infographics.

 Some people consider them just a passing fad.
 The truth is that, in many cases, infographics are a superior way to present information.

 The infographic below dates back to the Crimean War in the 19th century.

 Created by Florence Nightingale (a nurse and statistician) this graphic details the cause of death of participants in the war.
 It was prepared for Queen Victoria and included in a report called Notes on Matters Affecting the Health, Efficiency, and Hospital Administration of the British Army.

 - Red = Death by war wounds

 - Black = Death by all other causes

 Nightingale could have chosen to write in her report to Queen Victoria…

 “Death by preventable disease far outweighs other causes, particularly in the winter months.”